-In this article, I’ve listed the top 15 personal finance tips for beginners to get ahead financially.
+And In this article, I’ve listed the top 15 personal finance tips that’ll help you master your money.

 Finance Tip #1: Build [and stick to] a Budget

-One of the most important personal finance tips for beginners – and virtually anyone – is to build and stick to a budget.
+One of the most important personal finance tips for beginners – and virtually anyone – is to build a budget.

 Think of a budget like a road map: You can’t get from Point A to Point B without a guidance tool – your road map.